MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 1. On the next screen, select **Set admin**.

-1. In the **Azure Active Directory** sidebar, search for the Azure username you logged into the Azure portal with, then click on **Select**.
+1. In the **Microsoft Entra ID** sidebar, search for the Azure username you logged into the Azure portal with, then click on **Select**.

 1. Select **Save** to complete the process.
-This will make your username the Azure Active Directory admin for the server.
+This will make your username the Microsoft Entra admin for the server.

 1. On the left select **Overview**, then copy the **Server name**.

 1. Open SQL Server Management Studio (SSMS) and select **Connect** > **Database Engine**.
 In the **Server name** paste the name of your server.
-Change the authentication type to **Azure Active Directory Universal with MFA**.
+Change the authentication type to **Microsoft Entra MFA**.

 1. Select **Connect**.

-> &#128221; When you first try to sign in to an Azure SQL database your client IP address needs to be added to the firewall rules.
-SQL Server Management Studio can do this for you.
-Use your Azure portal credentials and select **Connect**.
-You will be prompted to add your current Public IP address to the SQL server firewall rules.

 ## Manage access to database objects

 In this task you will manage access to the database and its objects.
 The first thing you will do is create two users in the *AdventureWorksLT* database.

-1. From the lab virtual machine or your local machine if one wasn't provided, in SSMS, login to the *AdventureWorksLT* database using the Azure Server admin account or the Azure Active Directory admin account.
+1. From the lab virtual machine or your local machine if one wasn't provided, in SSMS, login to the *AdventureWorksLT* database using the Azure Server admin account or the Microsoft Entra admin account.

 1. Use the **Object Explorer** and expand **Databases**.